Catechism Level 4: Basic Spirituality

 In Basic Spirituality, we take 2 years to introduce our students to various biblical, theological, liturgical, and ecclesiastical concepts and terms that they will encounter in their life in Christ.
 Everything is taught from an Orthodox Christian perspective, so students will be encountering theological words such as theosis, a term that describes the results of living a holy life, alongside liturgical terms such as Lent and liturgy.

 The structure of an average class is broken up between timeline and word of the day.
 Over the 2 years of this course, students will attempt to memorize 100 dates from creation to the present.
 This gives students a basic framework for history to build upon.
 We emphasize an Orthodox and also a North American perspective on the dates chosen for the timeline.
 Several dates will be covered in each class, preceded or followed by the word of the day, a topic that is covered in-depth.

 This is an introductory course for grades 5 and up, so we do not expect students to master the material but rather to be introduced to it.
 Some concepts will take years of life experience to grasp more fully, and some topics, as we explain to the students, will never be fully grasped.

-Our text is the Orthodox Study Bible.
+There is no required text for this course.
 Students do the bulk of the reading in class, so there is no assigned reading outside of class.
 During class, students will participate in discussions, create definitions of words, and take handwritten notes on definitions and timeline dates.
 Students will need a 3 ring binder or notebook to keep their notes in.
 Students may choose to use note-taking pages for “word of the day” and “timeline” that they can download and print off from the class Schoology page.